-In our fourth interview with Wiseman in as many years, he discusses his latest film Monrovia, Indiana, collaborating with his longtime cinematographer, how he approaches theatre vs documentary film, and the shot he thinks ‘looked cool’.
+In our fourth interview with Frederick Wiseman in as many years, he discusses his latest film, Monrovia, Indiana, collaborating with his longtime cinematographer, how he approaches theatre vs documentary film, and the shot he thinks ‘looked cool’.

-So it came as a surprise that his most recent film Monrovia, Indiana, is about a small, majority white and Christian, blue collar town in middle America.
+So it came as a surprise that his most recent film, Monrovia, Indiana, is about a small, majority white and Christian, blue collar town in middle America.
 Essentially, Monrovia represents the antithesis of everything Wiseman has shown us he cares about in the last few years.
-The film feels more geographically exploratory, taking us into strange and alien places, like a supermarket full of fattening and goopy foods, are a gun store with wall-to-wall slogans about the greatness of firearms coupled with American flags.
+Monrovia, Indiana feels more geographically exploratory, taking us into strange and alien places, like a supermarket full of fattening and goopy foods, are a gun store with wall-to-wall slogans about the greatness of firearms coupled with American flags.
 Gone are the long sequences of lectures, discussions, and Q&As, replaced by montages to introduce us to each of these new locales.
-The few sequences that do show an extended discussion tend to be about something workaday like having enough fire hydrants, rather than abstract concepts.
+The few sequences in Monrovia, Indiana that do show an extended discussion tend to be about something workaday like having enough fire hydrants, rather than abstract concepts.

 Read our previous interviews with Wiseman

 We’ve collected all three (National Gallery, In Jackson Heights, and Ex Libris) in our essential eBook Documentary Masters Vol.1: In Their Own Words.